UPRI-earthquake/earthquake-hub-backend/CONTRIBUTING.md

-# CONTRIBUTING.md

-## Setting Up for Local (in Docker) Development

-1. Prerequisites
+## Prerequisites
-    1. Make sure you have `git` installed
+1. Make sure you have `git` installed.
-    2. Make sure you have `docker` installed
+2. Make sure you have `docker` installed.

+## Setting Up The Repository On Your Local Machine
-2. Download the repository
+1. Clone the repository

     ```bash
     git clone git@github.com:prokorpio/UPRI-DC-back-end.git
     ```

-3. Create a file named `.env` and set its values based on `.env.example`.
+2. Create a file named `.env` and set its values based on `.env.example`.
 You should be able to use the default values in the example file.
-4. Build and start the docker containers
+3. Install all dependencies via:
     ```bash
-    docker compose up --build
+    npm install
     ```

-    The above command shall show the logs of all the containers (see the `docker-compose.yml` file to check the container names) spun up by `docker compose`.
-Wait for the `earthquake-hub-backend-dev` container to log its “http://IP:PORT” before starting to code/test.

-    Due to the local bind mount to the docker container, your changes in you the local directory should reflect to changes in the container.
-As such, you should be able to cycle with code-save-test without having to restart the docker containers

-    > ℹ️ Useful docker recipes
-    1. Start the (pre-built) containers in background: `docker compose start`
-    2. See the logs of the services: `docker compose logs -f [backend, mongodb etc]`
-    3. Stop the containers `docker compose stop`
-    4. Add or remove npm packages (⚠️ Don't use npm command locally to avoid package-lock.json issues, use it inside docker like in the following command)
+4. Build the image via:
     ```bash
-        # Example, installing jest as a dependency
-        docker exec earthquake-hub-backend-dev npm install --save-dev jest
-        # edit the npm command as needed
+    docker build -t ghcr.io/upri-earthquake/earthquake-hub-backend:latest .
     ```
-    5. Remove node_modules via docker exec as well
+5. Start the docker containers via:
     ```bash
-        docker exec earthquake-hub-backend-dev rm -rf node_modules
+    docker compose up
     ```
-    >
-## Git Practices
-1. It is encouraged to use atomic commits on your branches.
-2. Follow these for your commit messages:
-    1. `feat`: The new feature you're adding to a particular application
-    2. `fix`: A bug fix
-    3. `style`: Feature and updates related to styling
-    4. `refactor`: Refactoring a specific section of the codebase
-    5. `test`: Everything related to testing
-    6. `docs`: Everything related to documentation
-    7. `chore`: Regular code maintenance.

-## Pull Request Process

-1. PR your branch into `dev`
-2. Follow the PR document template.
-Be as detailed as possible.
-Minimize the need for the reviewers to ask further questions.
-3. Use the this format for the PR Title: `type: [TASK ID] SHORTENED TASK TITLE`
-4. PR types:
-    1. `draft`: to be completed PR
-    2. `feat`: new feature
-    3. `fix`: bug fixes
-    4. `test`: unit or integration tests
-    5. `chore`: (aka housekeeping) cleaning/styling/refactor code, documentations, adding comments
+## Publishing container image (For admins)
+1. Build the image, and tag with the correct [semantic versioning](https://semver.org/):
+    > Note: replace X.Y.Z, and you should be at the same directory as the Dockerfile

+    ```bash
+    docker build -t ghcr.io/upri-earthquake/earthquake-hub-frontend:X.Y.Z .
+    ```
+2. Push the image to ghcr.io:
+    ```bash
+    docker push ghcr.io/upri-earthquake/earthquake-hub-frontend:X.Y.Z
+    ```
+    > ℹ️ Note: You need an access token to publish, install, and delete private, internal, and public packages in Github Packages.
+Refer to this [tutorial](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry) on how to authenticate to the container registry.

+    The above command shall show the logs of all the containers (see the `docker-compose.yml` file to check the container names) spun up by `docker compose`.
+Wait for the `earthquake-hub-backend-dev` container to log its “http://IP:PORT” before starting to code/test.

+    Due to the local bind mount to the docker container, your changes in you the local directory should reflect to changes in the container.
+As such, you should be able to cycle with code-save-test without having to restart the docker containers.

+    Installing npm modules should be done simply by running npm install in the local directory.
+This should also be reflected within the docker container due to the bind mount.

+    See [this cheatsheet](https://upri-earthquake.github.io/docker-cheatsheet) for useful docker recipes.

+## Development Workflow: Create New Feature
+Please refer to the [contributing guide](https://upri-earthquake.github.io/dev-guide-contributing) to the entire EarthquakeHub suite.

 ## Miscellaneous Notes

-1. If you want to develop locally (outside of Docker) you need to install and use `node:14.17.6` and `npm:6.14.15`.
-The npm version is specially important for now to avoid altering the package-lock.json to a version that won’t be compatible to docker compose.
+1. If you want to develop locally (outside of Docker) make sure you install high enough version of node and npm (as of writing we are running from node v15.11 to v20.0).
+The npm version is specially important for now to avoid altering the package-lock.json to a version that won’t be compatible to the docker image.
 2. There are test files available in the __test__/ directory, and this repo uses `jest` as test runner.